-The modern age we live in presents unparalleled challenges to both adults and their children.
-With the growing prevalence of social media and information overflow, even mature adults struggle to maintain their wellbeing and perception of reality, let alone kids and teenagers who are still in their formative years.
+The modern age presents unparalleled challenges to young adults.
+With social media and information overflow, even emotionally mature adults struggle to maintain their wellbeing and perception of reality, let alone kids and teenagers who are still in their formative years.

 Studies conducted by the CDC suggest a third of all American highschoolers deal with depression or other mental health issues.
 There are also countless studies discussing the negative impact social media can have on a child’s wellbeing.
 Luckily, technology also offers us a solution – in the form of online therapy platforms, counseling programs and wellbeing apps – all specifically designed for children, adolescents or teenagers.

 This article will help you find the best online therapy sites for kids of all ages.
 We’ll also help you figure out whether online therapy is even the right choice for your child, and if so, which approach can yield the best results.

 TeenCounselling is currently the only U.S site entirely dedicated to helping teenagers deal with mental health problems.
 The site is owned by Betterhelp, our #1 pick for the overall best therapy platform, which is clearly a strong indication of the quality of service you can expect at their sister site.

 The biggest appeal to using Teen Counseling is of course their focus.
 Unlike the other platforms, here you won’t have to sift through hundreds of therapist profiles to find one who specializes in working with kids.
 On top of that, the unique feature which enables you to sign up as a parent and invite your child onto the platform also means you are more involved, and can keep in direct touch with the counselor you choose for your kid.